thefnox/Tiramisu/readme.txt

 * Removed right click shader.

-* Added fix for when new fields are added/removed, CAKE.NilFix simply didn't do shit.
+* Added fix for when new fields are added/removed, TIRA.NilFix simply didn't do shit.

 * Serverside flashlights